Hand-Dipping Beeswax Candles

 Expert Tips

-Making hand dipped candles is an art.
+Making hand dipped beeswax candles is an art.
 Do not fret if your candles do not look perfect.
 I am sure pioneer candle makers did not have perfect machine smooth tapers.

 The beauty of handmade products is the individuality of each one.
 But, it is natural for tapers made by dipping to be a bit bumpy – especially if this if your first time.
+If you are expecting machine smooth dipped tapers – you may be disappointed.

-Now that you have all this excess wax left over – try creating some other crafts such as beeswax wax melts or maybe some beeswax lip balm.
+Now that you have all this wax left over – try creating some other crafts such as beeswax wax melts or maybe some beeswax lip balm.

 Dipping Beeswax Candles Tutorial